JAIR0MEL0/ServiceNow-Cluster-Analysis/README.md

-# CourseProject
+# Clustering Analysis for Service Desk and Incident tickets ServiceOne
-This repository will support all elements to complete the Project Course
+This repository will support all elements to complete analysis of the ServiceNow Data Set

 ## About the Dataset
 This are all Support tickets generated for two Support Groups across all the regions.
 18 Columns with 20k records from 2018 and 2019.